Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Analysis

-Lemma~\ref{lem:compare-utility-infinite} characterizes the agent's expected utility under both the passive and reactive policies in the long run.
-If content consumption matters more to the agent (formally, if $\lambda > \frac{1}{1 + \frac{1 - b (\gamma_0 \zeta + 1 - \gamma_0)}{(1 - \zeta)|u_0 - x_0|}}$) then the expected utility under the {fixed} clicking policy becomes positive and can outperform that of the {adaptive decreasing} clicking policy.
+Lemma~\ref{lem:compare-utility-infinite} can be interpreted as follows.
+Under the fixed policy, the agent keeps receiving the consumption benefit $\lambda\gamma_0$ but also accumulates a persistent drift away from $x_{s,0}$.
+Under the adaptive decreasing policy, the agent eventually stops clicking, so the long-run consumption term vanishes, but the long-run drift is smaller since the recommendation no longer enters the update directly.
+If content consumption matters more to the agent (formally, if where $\Delta_s~:=~ (1-\zeta)[(u-x_{s,0})-\; b\,\frac{w_{s,-s}(x_{-s}^\star-x_{s,0}\mathbf 1_{-s})}{1-bw_{ss}}]$), then the expected utility under the passive {fixed} clicking policy becomes positive and can outperform that of the {adaptive decreasing} clicking policy.
 On the flip side, for agents who value maintaining their innate opinion, the {adaptive decreasing} clicking policy yields higher long-run expected utility and will therefore be preferred by agents.

 While this establishes that there are scenarios in which the reactive policy is overall preferred to a passive policy, the result of Lemma~\ref{lem:compare-utility-infinite} is in the limit, and may seem to imply that policy~\ref{alg:policy-two} is only preferred because it leads to full disengagement from the platform in the long-run.
 However, we next contrast the policies' expected utilities in finite time horizons, and show that there are similar conditions (namely, sufficiently small $\lambda$) under which a reactive agent following the adaptive policy~\ref{alg:policy-two} can outperform a passive one following the fixed policy~\ref{alg:policy-one} in finite time.